-Check the Eviction Lab COVID-19 Housing Policy Scorecard to see if eviction cases from the pandemic are sealed in your state.
 Check with the court system in your area, or with legal services, to see if or how you can request to have your eviction case sealed.
 Legal services may be able to help you get your eviction case sealed, especially if you worked with legal services during your eviction hearing or if you won your case.

 No matter your legal status in the United States, you are still entitled to a hearing in court, although in some specific places you might need to post a bond.
-According to new rules issued during the Biden administration, officers from Immigrations and Customs Enforcement (ICE) can’t detain people in a courthouse.
+According to new policies issued during the Biden administration, officers from Immigrations and Customs Enforcement (ICE) can’t detain people in a courthouse.

 In some cities you may also be allowed to apply for free legal assistance, and there are non-governmental organizations and pro bono (free) attorneys that provide legal support and consultation for immigrants.
 Many rental assistance programs also accept applications from undocumented renters.

 If a landlord or an apartment manager threatens to call immigration officers to force you out, you could find help in immigrant organizations as well as some legal aid organizations.
 You can find a list of organizations that help and support immigrants in legal affairs here.